danherr/ActiveRecord-Lite/README.md

 ## Instance Methods

-Any model of a class inherited from SQLObject will have the following instance method:

-* save - Saves the model to the database.
-This either creates a new record in the model's table, or updates the record already there.

-In addition to this, it will have reader and writer methods for each column in its database table.
+Any model of a class inherited from SQLObject will have reader and writer methods for each column in its database table, as well as a method `save` that writes its local values to the database.

 # Associations

 There are three types of associations: belongs_to, has_one and has_many.
 These express the foreign key realtionships between the models.
 When an association is defined, it stores the information needed to construct a join table.
 Each association takes a name and an optional hash of options.
 It will add an instance method with the given name to its model.

-### The `belongs_to` Association
+## The `belongs_to` Association

 This supports the 'many' side of a one-step one-to-many relationship.
 It takes the following options: